 Back in the old days of operating a business, it was common practice to keep a giant ledger filled with all of your company’s expenses, invoices, revenue reports, etc. Think of it as a physical copy of QuickBooks that your company could refer to anytime they needed some financial data.

 Luckily, we’ve progressed beyond keeping hardcopy physical accounting ledgers.
 Most businesses have moved to the cloud, or at the very least are using account software stored on their local machines.
 If you’re not already, you seriously need to move your accounting to the digital world.
 These kinds of software provide so many built-in account tools that they more than make up for their initial costs.
 Being able to automatically generate expense reports, tax information, and other financial reporting is something that any business should appreciate (especially those that don’t have their own accounting departments – i.e. most small/micro businesses).
+On top of that, you can integrate your accounting software with an invoice processing solution, and always be on time with your invoices.

 Going digital doesn’t need to end with accounting, either.
 More and more businesses are moving many of their operational processes to web-based apps and services.
 For example, there are many reputed online business check stores where you can source checks for your company (rather than wasting time ordering from the bank).